 - Train line managers

-Provide training for line managers on how to support carers and adopt an understanding attitude, so that they can deal with issues that arise effectively and appropriately.
+Provide training for line managers on how to support carers and have an understanding attitude.
+This lets them deal with any issues effectively and appropriately.

 - Create a network of support

 This can be in the form of a panel discussion, internal communications or training.
-Actively engage with employees to discuss the support your organisation has in place for working carers so that they’re made aware of them and can be utilised.
+Actively engage with employees to discuss the support your organisation has in place for working carers.
+The support is more likely to be used when you're encouraging and emphasising it.

 - Engage with outside organisations that support carers

-Explore external sources for support with forums like Employers for Carers so you can benefit and learn from practical guidance, resources and support.
-It would also be beneficial to signpost contact details for external organisations so that carers within your organisation have someone to turn to for confidential support and guidance outside of the workplace.
+Use forums like Employers for Carers so you can get practical guidance, resources and support.
+Share contact details for external organisations so carers have someone to turn to for confidential support and guidance outside of the workplace.

 - Show your support for young carers

 The Carers Trust reports that there are 700,000 young carers in the UK.
-Organisations with work experience programmes can run targeted initiatives with schools that speak to young carers by delivering sessions around CV and employability skills.
+If you've got work experience programmes, look for schools where you can run sessions about CV and employability skills.
 This helps young carers realise their potential whilst fulfilling their care responsibilities.